-Section 2156.
+Section 2157.
 LIMITS ON CANNABIS BUSINESSES IN THE COUNTY.

 The County intends to register cannabis businesses in the County pursuant to Minnesota Statutes § 342.22.
-The number of licensed cannabis retailers, cannabis mezzobusinesses with a retail operations endorsement, and cannabis microbusinesses with a retail operations endorsement shall be limited to one registration for every 12,500 residents in the County pursuant to Minnesota Statutes § 342.13.
+The number of licensed cannabis retailers, cannabis mezzobusinesses with a retail operations endorsement, cannabis microbusinesses with a retail operations endorsement shall be limited to one registration for every 12,500 residents in the County pursuant to Minnesota Statutes § 342.13.
+However, medical cannabis combination businesses and cannabis businesses with a medical cannabis retail endorsement shall not be subject to this restriction.
+Medical cannabis combination businesses and cannabis businesses with a medical cannabis retail endorsement must still register with the County.

 As of July 2024, the population of the County is estimated at approximately 168,000 residents based on information provided by the Minnesota State Demographer's Office which means there will initially be a total of fourteen (14) cannabis business registrations available countywide.
 The cities and townships in the County shall notify the County by October 1, 2024, whether they intend to claim any or all of those registrations for their jurisdictions.
 Priority to claim these fourteen (14) registrations shall be given in the order the requests are received by the County.
 If any of the fourteen (14) registrations are not claimed by cities or townships in the County by October 1, 2024, those remaining registrations will be allocated to the County.
 If the County has at least one active registration for every 12,500 residents, a city or township in the County is not obligated to register a new cannabis business.
 Nothing in this Ordinance prohibits a city or township from allowing licensed cannabis retailers in excess of the fourteen (14) cannabis business registrations initially established in this Ordinance.
 No municipal cannabis store established by any city in the county and licensed by OCM shall be subject to this cannabis business registration limit.

-Section 2157.
+Section 2158.
 TEMPORARY CANNABIS EVENTS.